 Patients with actual kidney infection symptoms appear sicker than other types of urinary tract infection.
 In addition to usual back pain and fever they may have severe generalized weakness, nausea, vomiting and dehydration.
 Many patients with kidney infection symptoms have a rapid progression of disease.
 They may not have early signs of bladder infection or their symptoms of early stages of UTI may be too mild to notice.
 When the infection gets to kidneys and becomes pyelonephritis, they have abrupt onset of kidney infection symptoms.
 Back pain could be severe.
 It could be located just under the lower ribs on one side.
 The sharp main may radiate upward to the chest and may be perceived as chest pain.
 This type of kidney infection chest pain is usually worse with breathing and may be confused with lung problems.

 Kidney infection symptoms in elderly can be particularly hard to recognize.
-Elderly people may not feel the beginning stages of UTI and they may suddenly become confused or agitated.
+Elderly people may not have early signs of a UTI and they may suddenly become confused or agitated.
 They may become too weak to walk.
-Elderly people are brought to the hospital after a fall are frequently diagnosed with UTI.
+Elderly people who are brought to the hospital after a fall are frequently diagnosed with UTI.

 Kidney infection symptoms in men are not that much different from kidney infection symptoms in women.
-However, Kidney infection is more common in women because they have a shorter urinary tract.
+However, urine infection symptoms in women are more common because they have a shorter urinary tract.
 That makes it easier for the bladder infection to climb up the urinary tract in women.

 Kidney infection may also complicate kidney stones.
-In men with enlarged prostate, kidney infection may result from obstruction of the flow of urine.
+Kidney infection in men with enlarged prostate may also result from obstruction of the flow of urine.
 In women, kidney stones in certain locations can similarly obstruct the flow of urine.
 Whenever there is any obstruction in normal flow of urine, E. Coli and other bacteria can multiply and cause urinary tract infection, including kidney infection.

 Kidney infection symptoms: Learn from the real patients